ErpNetDocs/info/features/work-management/project-management/index.md

 ## Try Project Management in @@name Now

-You can explore and experience the powerful Project Management module in @@name yourself — see how projects become clearer, tasks more organized, and teamwork naturally aligned.
+You can explore and experience the Project Management module in @@name yourself — see how projects become clearer, tasks more organized, and teamwork naturally aligned.

 It’s simple.